 Voyager 2, despite its name, was the first of two twin probes launched in 1977 to explore the outer planets.
 While Voyager 1 focused on Jupiter and Saturn, Voyager 2 took close-up pictures of those planets as well as Uranus and Neptune.
 Voyager 2's mission to those last two planets would be humanity's only visit there in the 20th century.

 Voyager 2 launched on Aug.
 20, 1977, and Voyager 1 launched about two weeks later, on Sept.
 5. NASA planned for the Voyager spacecraft to take advantage of an alignment of the outer planets that takes place only every 176 years.
 It would let each probe swing from one planet to the next, using a gravity boost to help it along the way.

 Backup for Voyager 1

-Both probes were supposed to take pictures of Jupiter and Saturn.
+Both Voyagers were supposed to take pictures of Jupiter and Saturn.
 But NASA wanted to try something a bit more ambitious.
 Although there was not enough money in Voyager 2's budget to guarantee it would still work when flying past Uranus and Neptune, its trajectory was designed to go past those planets.
-If the spacecraft was still working after Saturn, NASA would try to take pictures of the other planets.
+If the spacecraft were still working after Saturn, NASA would try to take pictures of the other planets.

 Voyager 2 was supposed to act as a backup to Voyager 1, too.
 If Voyager 1 failed when taking pictures of Jupiter and Saturn, NASA was prepared to alter Voyager 2's path to follow Voyager 1's trajectory.
 It would cut off the Uranus and Neptune option, but still preserve the possibility of some pictures.

 The backup plan was never executed, though, because Voyager 1 went on to make many discoveries at Jupiter and Saturn, working well enough for NASA to carry out its original plans for Voyager 2.
 [Infographic: How the Voyager Space Probes Work]

 Jovian and Saturnian discoveries

 Voyager 2 arrived at Jupiter in 1979, two years after launching from Cape Canaveral.
-Since Voyager 1 had just gone through the system four months previously, Voyager 2's arrival allowed NASA to take valuable comparison shots of Jupiter and its planets.
+Since Voyager 1 had just gone through the system four months previously, Voyager 2's arrival allowed NASA to take valuable comparison shots of Jupiter and its moons.
 It saw changes in the Great Red Spot and also resolved some of the moon's surfaces in greater detail.